UTEP-CS-1/website/staging_labs/11/spec.md

 - Use of descriptive variable names and adherence to Java naming conventions.
 - Clear organization and use of comments.

-{: .warning }
-> The following are not allowed:
-> - Java libraries, except the standard ones.
-> - External Java frameworks or libraries.
-> - Use of generative AI (e.g., ChatGPT).

 ## Grading criteria